Sopwith Pup: Home Defence duties

 The raids on London by Gotha bombers in mid-1917 caused far more damage and casualties than the earlier airship raids.
 The ineffective response by British interceptor units had serious political repercussions.
 In response, No. 66 Squadron was withdrawn to Calais for a short period, and No. 46 was transferred for several weeks to Sutton's Farm airfield near London.
 Two new Pup squadrons were formed specifically for Home Defence duties, No. 112 in July, and No. 61 in August.

-The first Pups delivered to Home Defence units utilised the 80 hp Le Rhône, but subsequent Home Defence Pups standardised on the more powerful 100 hp Gnome Monosoupape, which provided improved rate of climb.
+The first Pups delivered to Home Defence units utilised the 80 hp Le Rhône, but subsequent Home Defence Pups standardised on the more powerful 100 hp Gnome Monosoupape, which provided an improved rate of climb.
 These aircraft were distinguishable by the addition of vents in the cowling face.
 In 1917, the Admiralty acquired the Sopwith Pup.